anasanchesdev/anasanchesdev/README.md

 Hello there, welcome to my profile!
 I'm Ana Clara Sanches, 17 years old, and here I'll share my most interesting Python projects.
-I expect to learn more languages in the future, like Java, C,
+I expect to learn more languages in the future.

 My main goal is to make useful projects in which I can develop my programming and problem-solving skills.